 How to Switch to First Person Mode in Red Dead Redemption 2

-Switching between all three modes is simple: press the Touch Pad on the PS4 controller or the Select button on the Xbox One controller.
+Switching to first person is simple: press the Touch Pad on the PS4 controller or the Select button on the Xbox One controller.
 Pressing this will switch you between all three camera modes, and you can switch it up as much as you like through Red Dead Redemption 2.

 Note that there will be some situations in Rockstar’s game where you’re forced to play in one camera perspective.
 There’s a story mission really early on in the game, where Arthur gets blackout drunk, and for most of this sequence you’re stuck in the first person camera mode.
 Apart from instances like these, you’re free to switch back and forth between the first and third person perspectives.